cryptean/bitcoinlib/README.md

 ## Features

-- Fully compatible and up-to-date with [Bitcoin Core 0.11.2](https://bitcoin.org/en/download) RPC API.
+- Compatible with [Bitcoin Core](https://bitcoin.org/en/download) RPC API.
 - Strongly-typed structures for complex RPC requests and responses.
 - Implicit JSON casting for all RPC messages.
 - Extended methods for every-day scenarios where the built-in methods fall short.